Sophie Hagman: Official mistress

 Sophie Hagman appeared openly with the prince at court, which together with Hedvig Taube made her one of only two official royal mistresses in the history of Sweden.
 She was called: "My little daughter-in-law" by the Queen Dowager and "Dearest Sister-in-law" by the king.
 The Poet Bellman called her an image of beauty: "Her entire being was a fest to my eyes", and the King once embraced her as a sister-in-law at Gripsholm Castle.
 The female courtiers was initially very snobby toward her, but Sophie Hagman understood how to make herself liked by most.
 Eventually, even Count Axel von Fersen the Elder, known as a strict moralist and highly disproving of all extramarital sexuality, acknowledges her quality and admitted that she had made a good impression on everyone.
 It was said that: "She differed from other royal mistresses in that she never abused her position by enriching herself".

-In 1780, the relationship was temporarily broken because of Frederick Adolf's infatuation and marriage plans to Countess Margareta Lovisa Wrangel.
+In 1780, the relationship was temporarily broken because of Frederick Adolf's infatuation and marriage plans with Countess Margareta Lovisa Wrangel.
 Sophie Hagman was met with great sympathy at court because of the good impression she had made and because she was now without means to support herself, and Gustav III therefore promised her a pension.
-When the marriage negotiations with Wrangel failed and the Frederick Adolf lost interested in her in 1781, he returned to Hagman and resumed the relationship with her.
+When the marriage negotiations with Wrangel failed and Frederick Adolf lost interest in her in 1781, he returned to Hagman and resumed the relationship with her.
 She was to have explained to him that she could no longer love him after he had hurt her, and after this, Frederick Adolf was never known to have been unfaithful to her.

 Sophie Hagman was given rooms at the Royal Palace, Stockholm, and became the hostess at Tullgarn Palace, the private residence of Prince Frederick Adolf.
 Her relationship with the prince is described as a union of mutual love and happiness, and she never asked for any financial favours from him or from any other connections she made through him.
 Though she apparently never asked for anything, she was given many gifts without having asked for them.
 She was given three country estates by Frederick Adolf, a pension of 2.000 riksdaler by Gustav III to be paid annually as an insurance if her relationship to the prince was ever to end, and promised the title of Countess by Gustav III if she and Frederick Adolf was ever to have a son.